Baba Yaga (Hellboy)

-Baba Yaga is a fictional supervillain in the comic book series Hellboy.
-Based on the Russian folklore character of the same name, the character was created by Mike Mignola.
+Baba Yaga is a supervillain in the comic book series Hellboy.
+Based on the Slavic folklore character of the same name, the character was created by Mike Mignola.
 Baba Yaga was a legendary witch of Russian folklore that lived inside a chicken leg house, and counted dead men's fingers.
 She appeared in the 2019 film Hellboy, portrayed by Emma Tate and Troy James.

 History

 In 1895, prior to the downfall of the Romanov's rule in Russia, Baba Yaga contacted a young Grigori Rasputin.
 She told the monk that the fates had chosen him to be their agent of change, father of the new millennium.
 To ensure that Rasputin's spirit would always be safe, Baba Yaga placed half of it within the roots of Yggdrasil, the world tree.
 Baba Yaga and Rasputin gained a strong bond after this, with Rasputin going so far as to call Baba Yaga "grandmother" afterwards.